-Before the European settlers went west, Ute, Arapahoe, Cheyenne, and other nations roamed the mountains and plains of Colorado.
+Before the European settlers went west, people of the Ute, Arapahoe, Cheyenne, and other nations roamed the mountains and plains of Colorado.
 Although a lot of the evidence of their existence has been destroyed or lost, some sites still remain.

-In a Denver, Colorado, suburb, you’ll find one of these fascinating historic sites.
-There, you’ll come across a cave once frequented by a man named Colorow.
+In a Denver, Colorado, suburb, you’ll find one of these fascinating historic sites: a cave once frequented by a man named Colorow.

 He led his people to hunt and camp in the west Denver area between present-day Morrison and Golden along the Dakota Hogback ridge.
 When in the area, they would stay in a cave in what’s now the neighborhood of Willowbrook in Morrison.
 It’s also said that he sought solace in the cave during hard times in order to reflect.